lambdaclass/concrete/ROADMAP.md

    dependency/package boundary, and one negative where report output would otherwise disagree with the checker diagnostic.

-5. Add stable interned fact IDs **through #9's `CompilerDB` identity substrate**.
+5. Add stable interned fact IDs when `CompilerDB` is pulled by real relational facts.
-   This item is explicitly dependent on #9; do not build a separate ID scheme before the post-desugar `IdentifiedProgram` mint and `CompilerDB` key space are in place.
-Before more report/proof/package/editor facts grow, introduce deterministic internal identities for resolved names, type constructors, generic instantiations, capability sets, target facts, proof obligations, report facts, diagnostics, generated names, and source spans after desugaring.
+   This item is explicitly dependent on #9, but it is NOT a prerequisite for the type-axis fix.
+Do not build a separate ID scheme for source expression types: typed Core already carries those facts.
+When pass-agreement edges, borrow conflicts, E0293 path-pair facts, provenance, replay, package evidence, or editor/agent fact queries need stable identity, introduce deterministic internal identities for resolved names, type constructors, generic instantiations, capability sets, target facts, proof obligations, report facts, diagnostics, generated names, source nodes, Core nodes, SSA values, backend operations, and source spans after desugaring.
 Human output should still show source names; caches, pass hashes, evidence bundles, and replay artifacts should use stable IDs.

    Done when the same source + compiler version + target/profile produces stable IDs, unrelated edits preserve IDs where possible, generated names use